 Meaning and History

 As Crunchyroll developed, it changed hands.
-In 2013, the distributor became a subsidiary of Otter Media, and five years later, it was at the full disposal of AT&T Corporation.
+In 2013, the distributor became a subsidiary of Otter Media, and five years later, it was fully under the control of AT&T Corporation.
 In late 2020, AT&T agreed to sell the streaming service to Sony.
 However, constant structural changes did not stop him from growing and finding like-minded people.

-It is now a global ecosystem that follows the news from the world of Japanese animation collects manga and provides access to exclusive games.
+It is now a global ecosystem that follows the news from the world of Japanese animation, collects manga, and provides access to exclusive games.
 She has united millions of anime fans around her.
-And it’s not just the thematic content – the atmosphere the project managers managed to create played a huge role.
-Even the service’s name speaks for itself: the phrase “crunchy roll” is associated with Japan’s culture because it denotes a type of sushi.
+And it’s not just the thematic content; the atmosphere the project managers created played a huge role.
+Even the service’s name speaks for itself: the phrase “crunchy roll” is associated with Japanese culture because it refers to a type of sushi.
 Accordingly, the logo is its graphic visualization.

 What is Crunchyroll?